-Some of programs and scripts I use are posted here if I think they
+Some random programs and scripts I use are posted here if I think they

 might be useful to someone else running polymer simulations.